Place in Education • Symposium for B.C. Educators

-This is a field trip for teachers set in the spectacular Barkerville Historic Town, and what will be a one-of-a-kind professional development opportunity,
+This is a field trip for teachers set in the spectacular Barkerville Historic Town, and what will be a one-of-a-kind professional development opportunity.

-Place in Education features a panel discussion, talks, excursions, and a collaborative session, all happening in Barkerville Historic Town.
+Place in Education features a panel discussion, talks, excursions, activities, and a collaborative session, all happening in Barkerville Historic Town.
 This world-class heritage site provides a unique place to learn, and the shops will be open as this their last weekend of the tourist season.

 The fee for the symposium is $150 which covers the costs of our event including meals -- see REGISTER for details.
 Participants must pay for their own transportation and accommodation -- see the ACCESS & LODGING page for options.